MikeyBurkman/varanus/README.md

         fnName: record.fnName, // Name of the function being monitored
         time: record.time, // Number of milliseconds it took to run that function
         level: record.level, // Log level for this record
-        created: record.created // Date when the function was first executed });
+        created: record.created, // Date when the function was first executed
+        params: record.params // Any extra data passed to logTime() will be here.
+Will never be null/undefined });
     });
   }